Visakha Valley School: Student council

 The students of classes 9th onward vote for students of 11th and 12th who take part in a three-week-long democratic election programme to become prefects (members of the [student council]).
 During the third week, all the participants deliver speeches to the voters.
 Then the voters choose their leader and vote in on the Friday of the third week.

 Students are elected as captains of the four houses and the entire school.
 Once elected, the prefects are presented with starred flaps and special black jackets which they wear on Fridays.
 In case a prefect is found to be irresponsible or bullying, the head captain is questioned.
 Soon or later, the defaulter is suspended from the student council.

 Academics

 Visakha Valley School runs the CBSE system of education with teaching from LKG to X + 2 in English medium.

-The principal is Dr Eshwari Prabhakar; chairman is district collector, Sri Praveen Kumar (IAS); vice principals are Kalpana Patro and G. Radha.
+The principal is Dr Eshwari Prabhakar; chairman is district collector, Sri Dr. A.Mallikarjun (IAS); vice principals are Amar Paul and G. Radha.